lichtcui/chromedriver-auto-update/README.md

 # chromedriver

-> mac & linux only
-Automatically download Chromedriver when the browser/driver versions do not match.
+Automatically download Chromedriver when browser/driver versions do not match.

 # usage